10 common reasons for a visa refusal

-While rejecting a visa application, in most of the cases, the embassy/consulate provides a reason for the rejection.
+While rejecting a visa application, in most cases, the embassy/consulate provides a reason for the rejection.
 This helps you to rectify your application and apply again.
-Naturally, there can be different reasons why they didn’t think your application was good enough, but there are patterns which help to find out the most common reasons.
+Naturally, there can be different reasons why they didn’t think your application was good enough, but there are patterns that help to find out the most common reasons.
 Well, what can be done to avoid this?
 This is precisely why we have compiled a list of some of the most common reasons for visa refusal so that you can be careful while applying for your visa.

 1. Not Following the Visa Guidelines

 When it comes to the visa application, rules are not meant to be broken.
 Do your research in preparing for the visa process.
 Data on the visa process is widely available on the internet.
 The immigration departments of different nations have drafted the rules and guidelines.
-Government sites are also reliable resources that contain information to assist you in every step of the way.
+Government sites are also reliable resources that contain information to assist you every step of the way.
 In fact, most visa applications are rejected because people fail to follow these guidelines.

 One of the main points in any guideline is the timing to make a visa application.
 Missions of different countries have different processing times that vary according to a number of factors.
 As a result, the embassies require that you submit the application with sufficient time left for them to process the application in time for your expected date of travel.
-Submitting a late application, with less than the embassy recommended processing time left until the travel date will often lead to your visa getting rejected.
+Submitting a late application with less than the embassy recommended processing time left until the travel date will often lead to your visa getting rejected.
 In a lot of cases, the embassy will also have strict rules on the number of days before your travel date, after which you cannot apply.

 2. Wrong Visa Category

 Many times people select the wrong visa category and later get refused due to this.
-It's important to research the type of visa you are applying for, as depending on that the eligibility and requirements may differ.
-Double-check that you are indeed applying for the proper visa make certain that you can fulfil the requirements and meet the conditions for that particular visa.
-Don't make pre-assumptions on your eligibility for a certain visa just because you fit the criteria for another visa.
+It's important to research the type of visa you are applying for, as depending on that, the eligibility and requirements may differ.
+Double-check that you are indeed applying for the proper visa, make certain that you can fulfil the requirements and meet the conditions for that particular visa.
+Don`t make pre-assumptions on your eligibility for a certain visa just because you fit the criteria for another visa.

 Visas are issued for a particular purpose of visit.
 For example, a business visa is issued for attending business meetings, conferences, etc. For the business visa, you will have to ensure that the invitation letter from the company in the destination country explains your purpose of the visit clearly.
 Failing to provide documents or information that explain your purpose of the visit will lead to visa rejection.